julia-ediamond/ticket-viewer/README.md

 # Zendesk Ticket Viewer #

 ## Description
-Zendesk ticket viewer is an application that queries [Named Link](https://www.zendesk.com/ "Zendesk") rest API to retrieve tickets for a certain account.
+Zendesk ticket viewer is an application that queries [Zendesk](https://www.zendesk.com/ "Zendesk") rest API to retrieve tickets for a certain account.
 The project is build as a part of Zendesk recruitment coding challenge.